ConSol/sakuli-examples/omd-labs-sakuli/README.md

 ## Explore

-Open `docker-compose.xml` to see how both containers were started:
+Open `docker-compose.yml` to see how both containers were started:

 ### Sakuli startup